About

 ISSUES

 Stanford is dedicated to creating green infrastructure and protecting our tree canopy.
 We can reduce polution by adding more sidewalks, bike lanes, and busing infrastructure.
-And we must eliminate sprawl development that is destroying our green spaces.
-As a Sierra Club endorsed candidate, Stanford is dedicated to passing and implementing the proposed Climate Action Plan.
+He will also advocate to reform laws to expand nuclear plant sites in Maryland.
+More nuclear power would not only increase the supply of clean energy but would reduce utility bill costs.
+And we must continue efforts to clean and preserve the Chesapeake Bay.

 Criminal